 A letter from Anna to Director of FBI Hoover is fascinating in the details it raises – plus apparently she sent copies of the Goff-version Brainwashing Manual to seven congressmen she was writing re: the Alaska Mental Health Bill in early July apparently.

-Page 2 is where it gets interesting – she apparently received around the same time a 17 page plain mimeographed edition with the Charles Stickley 1955 editorial (Hubbard’s version) from the American Public Relations Forum, Inc. The same place that was mentioned in the news article from February of 1956 that David Miscavige flashed on the screen.
+The second page of her letter is where it gets interesting – she apparently received around the same time a 17 page plain mimeographed edition with the Charles Stickley 1955 editorial (Hubbard’s version) from the American Public Relations Forum, Inc. The same place that was mentioned in the news article from February of 1956 that David Miscavige flashed on the screen.

 I love how Anna notes that Hubbard’s version, particularly her point 3 – noting that his booklet recommends turning it all over to ministers – would discredit the whole idea!